KnowOneActual/backup-vscodium/README.md

     ```
     This will copy all your settings back and reinstall your extensions.
 You'll need to restart VSCodium.

-## How It Works
+## 🧠 Curious How It Works?

-These scripts automatically detect your operating system (`uname`) to find the correct VSCodium configuration directory.
+We wanted the same scripts to work everywhere.
+The key is that they automatically detect your operating system by checking uname.
+That way, the script knows exactly where to find the VSCodium configuration directory on either macOS or Linux, and you don't have to worry about the path!

 * **macOS Path:** `~/Library/Application Support/VSCodium`
 * **Linux Path:** `~/.config/VSCodium`

-This allows the same scripts to work on both platforms without any changes.

 ## 🤝 Contributing